PronkLJ/crx10ial/README.md

 # Fanuc CRX10iA/L packages for ROS2 simulation
-The goal of these packages is to plan and execute paths in MoveIt 2, then displaying these movements in Gazebo Sim.
+The goal of these packages is to plan and execute paths in MoveIt 2, then displaying these movements in Gazebo (Classic).

 Tested in ROS2 Humble Hawksbill.